cjyabraham/kcommunity-site/README.md

-# Kubernetes Community Site Generator
+# Kubernetes Contributor Site Generator

-This repository contains the [hugo](https://gohugo.io/) site and generator scripts for the Kubernetes Community site.
+This repository contains the [Hugo](https://gohugo.io/) site and generator scripts for the Kubernetes Contributor site.
 Much of the content is generated from the [kubernetes/commmunity](https://github.com/kubernetes/community) directly and care should be taken when working within the [content directory](content/) directly.

 The heavy lifting occurs within [gen-site.sh](gen-site.sh) script.
 If not being called externally,